Gkicks/chuckles-comedy-club/README.md

 * These  images were all found on the website <https://unsplash.com/>.

-All images were converted to .webp format to reduce file size and therfore speed up loading times
+All images were converted to .webp format to reduce file size and therefore speed up loading times

 ## Wireframes